-- D. Liability delineation-based on all of the representations made by the generator and TSDF, the waste profile serves to delineate "who's responsible for what." - E. Acceptance confirmation-permitted TSDFs are required to notify generators in writing that they can legally and effectively handle a waste.
+- and TSDF, the waste profile serves to delineate "who's responsible for what." - e.
+Acceptance confirmation-permitted TSDFs are required to notify generators in writing that they can legally and effectively handle a waste.
 This acceptance is based, in part, on the data supplied by the generator on the waste profile.
-If a waste is within the limits established by the waste profile, the TSDF has preagreed to accept it.
+If a waste is within the limits established by the waste profile, the TSDF has pre-agreed to accept it.